Policy Plan

 • Tribal officers can act off-reservation.

-B. Joint Taks Forces (Tribal, Local, State, and Federal)
+B. Joint Task Forces (Tribal, Local, State, and Federal)

 • Use the right jurisdiction for the right offender.